 This course is designed for students who have previously taken a 3-credit freshman-level course at an accredited college.
-It assumes that the student is already able to compose an essay and understands the basics of writing, including using prewriting strategies; writing a thesis statement; organizing and developing the introduction, body and conclusion of an essay; and using the writing conventions with accuracy.
+It assumes that the student is already able to compose an essay and understands the basics of writing, including using prewriting strategies; writing a thesis statement; organizing and developing the introduction, body, and conclusion of an essay; and using the writing conventions with accuracy.
 This course will specifically focus on the research paper.
-In doing so, it will emphasize communication skills, including proper employment of MLA format to document sources, and effective, ethical implementation of technical and information literacy skills.
-(Prerequisites: ENGL 0102 or ENGL 0960 and READ 0900 or READ 0960 or 78 on Accuplacer Reading Comprehension or appropriate test scores.
-Must pass classes with a C or better.)
+In doing so, it will emphasize communication skills, including proper employment of APA citation format to document sources, and effective, ethical implementation of technical and information literacy skills.
+(Prerequisites: ENGL 0102 or ENGL 0960 and READ 0900 or READ 0960 with a C or better or appropriate test scores.)
 (MN Transfer Goal 1) (1 credit lecture/0 credits lab)